xushidanggroup/xushidanggroup.github.io/content/publication/47-Small-2016-Silole‐Based Red Fluorescent Organic Dots for Bright Two‐Photon Fluorescence In vitro Cell and In vivo Blood Vessel Imaging/index.md

 publication: In *Small*
 publication_short: In *Small*

 abstract: Robust luminescent dyes with efficient two-photon fluorescence are highly desirable for biological imaging applications, but those suitable for organic dots fabrication are still rare because of aggregation-caused quenching.
-In this work, a red fluorescent silole, 2,5-bis[5-(dimesitylboranyl)thiophen-2-yl]-1-methyl-1,3,4-triphenylsilole ((MesB)2 DTTPS), is synthesized and characterized.
-(MesB)2 DTTPS exhibits enhanced fluorescence efficiency in nanoaggregates, indicative of aggregation-enhanced emission (AEE).
-The organic dots fabricated by encapsulating (MesB)2 DTTPS within lipid-PEG show red fluorescence peaking at 598 nm and a high fluorescence quantum yield of 32%.
-Upon excitation at 820 nm, the dots show a large two-photon absorption cross section of 3.43 �� 10(5) GM, which yields a two-photon action cross section of 1.09 �� 10(5) GM.
-These (MesB)2 DTTPS dots show good biocompatibility and are successfully applied to one-photon and two-photon fluorescence imaging of MCF-7 cells and two-photon in vivo visualization of the blood vascular of mouse muscle in a high-contrast and noninvasive manner.
-Moreover, the 3D blood vasculature located at the mouse ear skin with a depth of over 100 ��m can also be visualized clearly, providing the spatiotemporal information about the whole blood vascular network.
+In this work, a red fluorescent silole, 2,5-bis[5-(dimesitylboranyl)thiophen-2-yl]-1-methyl-1,3,4-triphenylsilole ((MesB)2DTTPS), is synthesized and characterized.
+(MesB)2DTTPS exhibits enhanced fluorescence efficiency in nanoaggregates, indicative of aggregation-enhanced emission (AEE).
+The organic dots fabricated by encapsulating (MesB)2DTTPS within lipid-PEG show red fluorescence peaking at 598 nm and a high fluorescence quantum yield of 32%.
+Upon excitation at 820 nm, the dots show a large two-photon absorption cross section of 3.43 × 105 GM, which yields a two-photon action cross section of 1.09 × 105 GM.
+These (MesB)2DTTPS dots show good biocompatibility and are successfully applied to one-photon and two-photon fluorescence imaging of MCF-7 cells and two-photon in vivo visualization of the blood vascular of mouse muscle in a high-contrast and noninvasive manner.
+Moreover, the 3D blood vasculature located at the mouse ear skin with a depth of over 100 μm can also be visualized clearly, providing the spatiotemporal information about the whole blood vascular network.

 # Summary.
 An optional shortened abstract.
 summary: Robust luminescent dyes with efficient two-photon fluorescence are highly desirable for biological imaging applications, but those suitable for organic dots fabrication are still rare because of aggregation-caused quenching.
-In this work, a red fluorescent silole, 2,5-bis[5-(dimesitylboranyl)thiophen-2-yl]-1-methyl-1,3,4-triphenylsilole ((MesB)2 DTTPS), is synthesized and characterized.
-(MesB)2 DTTPS exhibits enhanced fluorescence efficiency in nanoaggregates, indicative of aggregation-enhanced emission (AEE).
-The organic dots fabricated by encapsulating (MesB)2 DTTPS within lipid-PEG show red fluorescence peaking at 598 nm and a high fluorescence quantum yield of 32%.
-Upon excitation at 820 nm, the dots show a large two-photon absorption cross section of 3.43 �� 10(5) GM, which yields a two-photon action cross section of 1.09 �� 10(5) GM.
-These (MesB)2 DTTPS dots show good biocompatibility and are successfully applied to one-photon and two-photon fluorescence imaging of MCF-7 cells and two-photon in vivo visualization of the blood vascular of mouse muscle in a high-contrast and noninvasive manner.
-Moreover, the 3D blood vasculature located at the mouse ear skin with a depth of over 100 ��m can also be visualized clearly, providing the spatiotemporal information about the whole blood vascular network.
+In this work, a red fluorescent silole, 2,5-bis[5-(dimesitylboranyl)thiophen-2-yl]-1-methyl-1,3,4-triphenylsilole ((MesB)2DTTPS), is synthesized and characterized.
+(MesB)2DTTPS exhibits enhanced fluorescence efficiency in nanoaggregates, indicative of aggregation-enhanced emission (AEE).
+The organic dots fabricated by encapsulating (MesB)2DTTPS within lipid-PEG show red fluorescence peaking at 598 nm and a high fluorescence quantum yield of 32%.
+Upon excitation at 820 nm, the dots show a large two-photon absorption cross section of 3.43 × 105 GM, which yields a two-photon action cross section of 1.09 × 105 GM.
+These (MesB)2DTTPS dots show good biocompatibility and are successfully applied to one-photon and two-photon fluorescence imaging of MCF-7 cells and two-photon in vivo visualization of the blood vascular of mouse muscle in a high-contrast and noninvasive manner.
+Moreover, the 3D blood vasculature located at the mouse ear skin with a depth of over 100 μm can also be visualized clearly, providing the spatiotemporal information about the whole blood vascular network.
 tags: []

 # Display this page in the Featured widget?